-Skills are developed through watching others and learning from their behavior.
-As parents, you are constantly modeling for those around you, whether they are your children, coworkers, or family members.
-Share examples of when you demonstrate self-control and self-discipline.
-This does not mean that you have to be perfect.
-What it does mean is that when you make mistakes, talk about them.
 Having a growth mindset is important when supporting your child’s social and emotional development.
-Having a growth mindset means believing that skills and abilities can be learned and that information and feedback are pathways to learning and not a reflection of a person’s value or worth.
-Actions then become experiments, and failure can be seen as a pathway to learning.
-This means that as a parent, you don’t always have to do things right.
-But, it does mean admitting mistakes and being willing to recognize and apologize for the impact our actions have on others.
-We admit failure fast and are willing to apologize.
+Having a growth mindset means believing that skills and abilities can be learned, and that information and feedback are pathways to learning and not a reflection of a person’s value or worth.
+Actions then become experiments, and mistakes can be seen as a pathway to learning.
+This means that as a parent or one in a parenting role, you don’t always have to do things right.
+But, it does mean admitting mistakes and being willing to recognize and apologize for the impact your actions have on others.

 Focusing on Decision Making

 Although improved social and emotional skills develop healthier decision making, it is helpful for you to explicitly focus on how your child makes decisions.
 Get curious about the thinking process involved in your child’s decision making.
-Ask your child what the thought process was and whether the outcome was positive or negative.
-It can be as simple as asking, “What made you make that decision?” or “What were the considerations you took into account when you made that decision?” or “What were some of the consequences you thought about when you made that decision?”
-This will help highlight for you any gaps in their decision making, but more importantly, if you do this on a regular basis, it will increase the likelihood that your child will slow down and pay more attention to their decision making.
+Ask your child what their thought process was and whether the outcome was positive or negative.
+For young children, it can be as simple as asking, “What happened?”
+For older children, you could ask, “What were the considerations you took into account when you made that decision?” or “What were some of the consequences you thought about when you made that decision?”
+This will help highlight any gaps in their decision making.
+More importantly, if you do this on a regular basis, it will increase the likelihood that your child will slow down and pay more attention to their decision making.

-Discipline for skill building does not always come easily.
+Guidance and discipline for skill building does not always come easily.
 In high stress situations, it is tough to maintain self-awareness and express empathy.
-Being in a high-drama conversation with your child, it can be tough for both parties to engage in constructive conflict that supports the relationship.
-It is therefore imperative that social and emotional skills be practiced with intention on an ongoing basis.
+When in a high-drama conversation with your child, it can be tough for you both to engage in constructive conversations that support the relationship.
+Therefore, it is imperative that social and emotional skills are practiced with intention on an ongoing basis.
 The more these skills are practiced, the more natural they feel and the greater likelihood that they will be accessible when needed, especially in high-stress situations.
 Intentional practice means being deliberate about trying a particular social and emotional skill you want to develop.
-Once you get better at this skill, try adding the next skill.
+Once you get better at a skill, try adding the next skill.

-Discipline for skill building is the process through which you can assist your child in acquiring essential life skills focused on knowing oneself, knowing others, and achieving their goals when they make poor choices.
-These skills are developed over the lifespan from childhood into adulthood and are learned through identifying motivation or unmet needs, modeling, attending to decision making, and intentionally practicing.
-The skills built through discipline approaches are critical to success in life as these social and emotional skills are correlated with outcomes such as academic success and emotional wellbeing in childhood as well as improved work performance and higher pay in adulthood.
+Guidance and discipline for skill building is the process through which you can assist your child in acquiring essential life skills when they engage in unsafe or inappropriate behaviors.
+These skills include knowing oneself, being aware of others, and achieving goals.
+They are developed over the lifespan from birth throughout adulthood.
+They are learned through identifying unmet needs, modeling, attending to decision making, and intentionally practicing.
+The skills built through guidance and discipline for skill building are critical to success in life and are associated with outcomes such as academic success, emotional wellbeing, and improved work performance.